mustansir-vora/AI-Resume-Optimizer/README.md

     -   In the "Job Description" field, paste the full job description.
 3.  **Optimize Your Resume:** Click the "Optimize Resume" button to start the optimization process.
 4.  **Download Your Optimized Resume:** Once the optimization is complete, a "Download Optimized Resume" button will appear.
 Click it to download your new, tailored resume.

-## Assumptions and Limitations

--   The application works best with standard resume formats.
--   Complex formatting, such as custom headers, footers, or intricate shapes, may not be perfectly preserved.
--   The quality of the optimization depends heavily on the detail of the job description provided.